Codecademy/docs/content/uiux/concepts/wireframe-elements/wireframe-elements.md

   - 'path/front-end-engineer-career-path'
 ---

-A [wireframe](https://www.codecademy.com/resources/docs/uiux/wireframe) is constructed with simple, [low-fidelity](https://www.codecademy.com/resources/docs/uiux/low-fidelity) elements that help communicate ideas during the wireframing process.
+**Wireframe elements** are [low-fidelity](https://www.codecademy.com/resources/docs/uiux/low-fidelity) components that help communicate ideas during the [wireframing](https://www.codecademy.com/resources/docs/uiux/wireframe) process.

 Low-fidelity wireframe elements act as [placeholders](https://www.codecademy.com/resources/docs/uiux/placeholders) for [high-fidelity](https://www.codecademy.com/resources/docs/uiux/high-fidelity) content that will eventually occupy that space.
 For example, when wireframing, we can represent the placement of a logo by writing “logo” instead of populating that space with an actual logo.
 This is what makes wireframing an effective and efficient method for establishing content layout, rather than content design.